Free English Lessons

 Could you explain the meaning of these clearly?
 If you struggle to get moving in the morning, it means it’s difficult to get out of bed, because you have no energy.
 If you’re a night owl, you’ll probably struggle to get moving in the morning.
 If you stay up late, you go to bed late.
 Taking a nap means that you have a short sleep during the daytime.

 So, now it’s time for your last practice!
 Pause the video and make at least three sentences about your sleeping habits.
 Make a longer answer if you can.
 Done?
-Now you know how to talk about different parts of your daily routine in English.
+Now hopefully you’ve seen some useful phrases to help you when talking about your daily routine in English, either in conversation or an exam.